angelnu/k8s-gitops/ansible/README.md

 If a password needs to be changed use the command `ansible-vault encrypt_string` from this folder - it will ask to enter the content to string and end with ctrd-d.

+## Dependencies

+Install all required galaxies and roles with `ansible-galaxy install -r requirements.yml`

 ## Install

 0. Create nodes